mikegagnon/mentor-protege/doc/main.md

 ~hub-commenters
 ## Commenters

 SBA received a significant number of comments on this provision.
 The commenters overwhelmingly supported allowing a HUBZone qualified SBC that obtained an SBA-approved small business mentor-protégé relationship to be able to joint venture with its mentor on all contracts for which the protégé individually qualified, including HUBZone contracts.
-The commenters felt that such a provision would allow protégés to perform contracts that they otherwise could not have obtained and truly provide them with expertise and past performance that would help them to individually perform additional contracts in the future.
+The commenters felt that such a provision would allow protégé to perform contracts that they otherwise could not have obtained and truly provide them with expertise and past performance that would help them to individually perform additional contracts in the future.

 [Continue](##hub-commenters-2)
 ~hub-commenters-2